 Mudstone-micrite facies: Alternating beds of red or yellow mudstone, and yellow or gray micrite dominate the mudstone-micrite lithofacies.
-The mudstones are very thinly-bedded, poorly indurated, and, make w consequently, they weather to slopes; mudstones total over 50 percent of the mudstone-micrite facies (Clark, 1987).
-The micrite beds are relatively coherent, and, consequently, they form a resistant cap over the merce mudstones.
+The mudstones are very thinly-bedded, poorly indurated, and, consequently, they weather to slopes; mudstones total over 50 percent of the mudstone-micrite facies (Clark, 1987).
+The micrite beds are relatively coherent, and consequently, they form a resistant cap over the easily-eroded mudstones.
 These micrite beds are commonly platy and fossiliferous; fossils include plant fragments, gastropods, and Clark (1987) noted pelecypods and ostracodes as well.

 A thickness of 1,200 feet was calculated from outcrop width and bedding attitude for the Green River Formation in the West Hills of the Skinner Peaks quadrangle.
 This thickness is approximately 300 feet greater than thicknesses calculated by Vogel (1957) and Clark (1987) for the same general area.
-This suggests the presence of a fault in the section, but no evidence for a fault was seen in the vlug did ym mot measure a siehim in the field?
+This suggests the presence of a fault in the section, but no evidence for a fault was seen in the field.